Satoshi-AI-ERC/satoshiai/SECURITY.md

 # Security Policy

-This document outlines security procedures and general policies for the `satoshi ai risk` project.
+This document outlines security procedures and general policies for the `satoshi ai` project.

 ## Reporting a Vulnerability